gusluchetti/uu-methods-ai-research/README.md

 This repo contains the assignments made for the Methods in A.I.
 Research Course, Utrecht University, 1st Period.

 ## Build Dependencies
-- This project assumes that you have the required packages, or your python environment has all the conda packages.
-We're working on a better environment-agnostic solution so you don't have to mess your existing environment.
+- This project uses [pyenv](https://github.com/pyenv/pyenv) in conjunction with [poetry](https://python-poetry.org/) for better package management.
+After cloning the repository, `poetry shell` should suffice in setting up a valid virtual environment specific to the repository.
+You can assert that by running `which python` where the output should be something similar to `.../pypoetry/virtualenvs/...`.
-## Notes
+## Arguments
 - Two arguments are supported when running `main.py`: `reprocess`, which forces the program to rebuild and reprocess the dataframe from the original dataset (dialog_acts.dat) and `remodel`, which forces the remodelling of the current models selected.

 ### Deadlines: